 - Student is a kindergarten student and has licensed day care outside the district.
 These transfers will be approved for 1 year only.

-You can download and print the Inter-district Transfer Request Form and return it to the Pittsburg Unified School District Administrative Building in April before the requested school year.
+You may apply for an interdistrict to LEAVE PUSD, you may download and print the Inter-district Transfer Request Form and return it to the Pittsburg Unified School District Administrative Building in April before the requested school year.

 Office of Student Services

 ***Please bring work/childcare/current enrollment verification with you when submitting the form.
 Transfers will not be approved without proper verification.